 9. Death.
 Your time’s up.

 So, what’s the grand payoff for following life’s simple nine-step plan?
-Does we receive a bonus for following all the rules?
+Do we receive a bonus for following all the rules?
 After doing everything right is there some kind of end zone dance?
 Don’t we ever get to spike the ball?

 It seems about the best we can hope for is a giant tombstone, lots of fresh flowers, some tears, and a hearty eulogy that gives our life some broader perspective to those who care to remember it.
-Even then, a few generations from now, no one will care to remember most of us or know that we lived at all, unless you’ve either done something wonderfully marvelous or terribly evil.
+Even then, a few generations from now, no one will care to remember most of us or know that we lived at all unless you’ve either done something wonderfully marvelous or terribly evil.
 Immortality is reserved for the polar extremes of personality.
-For the vast majority of the rest of us — people bunched into the middle — there’s no swan song following decades of struggle and personal sacrifice.
+For the vast majority of the rest of us — people bunched into the middle, there’s no swan song following decades of struggle and personal sacrifice.
 So, enjoy what’s here while you can.
 More important, make the most of what you can while you’re here.

 Believers in an afterlife insist that some will get a second chance.
 An Act II.
 Call it overtime, only it goes much longer.
 Like forever.
 Life on earth is merely a waiting room for something much better to come.
 Like being in the lobby waiting to check into the Marriott.
 If you’re really good, you might get checked into the penthouse suite.
 Most religions promise their believers eternal happiness for compliance.
 Call it a supernatural rewards and loyalty program.

 But so far as I can tell, religion is little more than an elixir, a sugar-coated pill that makes death and dying far less terrifying for those who swallow the placebo.
-Which is why god-based belief systems — most which have no logic to them whatsoever — are certain to be more popular than having no faith at all, and thus being assured of an expired bus ticket at the end of life’s journey.
+This is why god-based belief systems — most of which have no logic to them whatsoever — are certain to be more popular than having no faith at all, and thus be assured of an expired bus ticket at the end of life’s journey.
 I mean, who wants that?
 Absurd as it is as a belief system, religion becomes the ultimate freeroll for those willing to suspend logic and reason.
 Even if most of us conclude it’s snake oil, drinking the poison sure beats the hell out of perishing of thirst, excuse the pun.